-Are you going to plan a trip and want to organize the itinerary/route in an easy way, with templates, examples and the packing list?
+Are you planning a trip and want to easily organize and prepare a travel itinerary, with templates, examples and a packing list?

-👉 I am going to tell you how to do it in 5 quick and easy steps, with several tips and extra recommendations to organize your adventure
+👉 I am going to tell you how to make a travel itinerary in 5 quick and easy steps, including several tips and extra recommendations

 - Recommendations for planning a trip